 We measure the carbon emissions at each stage of a product’s life cycle.
-Here's how we calculate the carbon footprint of the GEL-KAYANO® 30, one of ASICS' pinnacle running shoes.
+Below, we’ve explained the carbon footprint of our GEL-KAYANO™ 30, one of ASICS' pinnacle running shoes.

 - Raw material extraction

 - Textile formation

 Materials-related carbon emissions for the GEL-KAYANO™ 30 shoe total 4.7 kg CO 2 e/pair.

 Manufacturing-related carbon emissions for the GEL-KAYANO™ 30 shoe total 4.7 kg CO 2 e/pair.